 *Please note that the country, which issued your permanent residence permit, may revoke your permit if you leave the country to live somewhere else.
 It is your responsibility to research the consequences of your relocation to Denmark.
 If your permanent residence permit is revoked you will have to pay tuition fees like all other non-EU/EEA citizens.

-The processing of your application is about to 60 days after the Danish Immigration Service has registered receipt of the full application fee and has received a complete application from you.
+Processing your application takes about 60 days after the Danish Immigration Service has registered the total amount of your application fee and received a complete application from you.
 You must pay to apply, so you must apply immediately on receipt of your enrollment pack.

-Upon submitting your application for residence permit at the nearest Embassy or Consulate, you are required to submit your fingerprints and have your photo taken for your residence permit card.
+Upon submitting your application for residence permit at the nearest Embassy or Consulate, you are required to submit your fingerprints and have your photo taken for your residence permit card within 14 days from submitting the application.
 Please note that the Consulate or Embassy may be located at quite a distance from your home.

-Please note that there is a mandatory fee for applying for a visa to Denmark, which must be paid to The Danish Agency for International Recruitment and Integration.
+The fee for a study permit is DKK 2315 (EUR 310).
+It must be paid to The Danish Agency for International Recruitment and Integration.
 This is a fee that is additional to the application- and tuition fees that SDU requires.
-Right now the fee is approx. DKK 2315 (Euro 310).
-You must also provide evidence of financial stability (see below)
+You must also provide evidence of financial stability (see below section).

 Documentation you must include in the application

-- Bank statements from your personal account – you cannot use statements from, e.g. your parents’ accounts.
+You must submit a Bank statement from your personal account – you cannot use statements from, e.g. your parents’ accounts.
 The minimum amount of money you must have in your account is 6015 DKK (2016 level) x 12 months = 72180 DKK.

 Please note that your bank must be an international bank with branches in other countries than your own.
 This also applies to scholarship recipients whose scholarship does not cover living expenses.
-Please note that if you have already paid the tuition fee for at least the first semester, you do not have to show that you have the abovementioned amount in your account.
+If you have already paid the tuition fee for at least the first semester, you do not have to show that you have the above mentioned amount in your account.
 However, in your ST1 application you must document that you have paid for

 the semester*.
 For further information, please go to this website

-- The admission letter you received from us through the Application Portal – you can use the letter even if it is a conditional admissions letter.
+- The admission letter you received from us through the Application Portal – you can use the letter even if it is a conditional admission letter

-- If you cannot get an appointment to have your biometrics taken before you must submit the application you should note the date of your appointment in the form.
+- If you cannot get an appointment to have your biometrics taken before submitting the application, you must submit the application and state the date of your appointment in the form

-* Please note that it is an SDU policy that the first tuition fee payment must cover the first two semesters of your
+* NOTE: at SDU we have a policy that the first tuition fee payment must cover the first two semesters of your programme